So you want to find a new home for your pet?

 Sometimes people have financial setbacks and feel that can't adequately care for their pet.
 There are resources available if you find yourself in this position.

-- Local food banks do have donated pet food.
+- Often local food banks have donated pet food.

 - Some private shelters or rescue groups have food they are willing to share.
 Use the library/internet to find organizations in and around the area that may assist you.

-- If your pets needs to be spayed or neutered we can help.
-Is your pet spayed or neutered?
+- Is your pet spayed or neutered?
 Often altering your pet will eliminate the behavior.
 We can help.
 We offer deeply discounted or free services depending on your financial needs.
-Call or go to our spay/neuter clinic, located at 4050 S White Mountain Road, Show Low, 928-532-1602,10-4 Monday-Friday, to make an appointment to alter your pet.
+Call our spay/neuter clinic at 928-421-0787 to make an appointment to alter your pet.

 - Humane Society of the White Mountains has monthly discount clinics for routine vaccinations and micro-chipping.
 Contact them at 928-368-5295 for more information on prices and dates.